mikew123/RoboColumbus2025/README.md

 The motor drive, steering and shift control signals must be multiplexed between the RC receiver and the computer.
 A module in the engine compartment will be added to perform this with a serial interface to the computer in the Jeep cabin.
 The RC receiver is powered from the motor controller (facrory default) and the connections to the computer is optional, the module will power up to use the RC receiver signals.

 The main battery in the engine compartment will also be used for sensors and computer power.
 A DC-DC module would be added in the engine compartment with 2 sets of 5V at 3 Amps power leads to the Jeep cabin.
 Fusing the power from the main battery is added for protection.
-Combining the control multiplexor and DC converter is a good idea.
+The control multiplexor and DC converter on one board.

 # Power
-Tap from 3S 11.1V LiPo battery in engine compartment with fuse Two DC-DC converters/regulators for computer and sensors in selaed box in engine compartment
+Tap from 3S 11.1V LiPo battery in engine compartment with a fuse.
+Two DC-DC converters/regulators for computer and sensors in sealed box in engine compartment.

-# Remote onnectivity
+# Remote connectivity
-- Loran for run and kill switch
+- RC transmitter for selecting the recevier or computer </br>
+  When the computer is selected it is used as a kill switch </br>
-- RC receiver for manual steering control
+  When receiver is selected it is used for manual steering control </br>
-- WIFI for development and debug and course configuration
+- WIFI for development and debug and course configuration </br>

 # Sensors
 ## GPS